The Rum, is a traditional rum, made with molasses and tends to release more vivid, spiced, and heavy notes.

 Due to a particular historical context, French and English style rums can also originate from the South East of the Indian Ocean, in Mauritius (Indeed, it was a French colony and then became an English colony).

-The Spanish style Ron is prepared on Spanish Islands such as Honduras (Pirate’s Grog Rum), Panama, Cuba and Nicaragua.
+The Spanish style Ron is prepared in areas such as Honduras, Panama, Cuba and Nicaragua.